A guide to winter weather property precautions

 Practical steps to protect property

-There are a number of other simple, practical steps that can help to minimise the risk of damage to property during the winter months.
+There are a number of simple, practical steps that can help to minimise the risk of escape of water and damage to property during the winter months.
 These include:

 - Fitting frost thermostats to ensure that boilers and heating systems come on automatically in cold periods